summerthe/summers_api/README.md

 ### Tube2drive

-App to download youtube playlist video, single video or all channel videos and then upload to google drive.
+App to download youtube playlist videos, single video or all videos from channel and then upload to google drive.